MarkBind/markbind/docs/devGuide/settingUp.md

 1. Some of my front-end components are not working as expected.

-   Try running `npm run build:web` to rebuild the front-end components as these changes are only made when a new version of Markbind is released.
+   Try running `npm run build:web` to rebuild the front-end components as these changes are only made when a new version of MarkBind is released.